kr3v/haskell-gtd-nl/doc.md

 		| - front-end:
 		|   - if there's no `.cabal` file in the workspace, avoid using the server
 		| - back-end:
-x		|   - show parsing status: server/package executable should occasionally print their status to a file in the local/share dir
-8		|   - consider caching last known 'good' version of file local declarations 9   |   - if there's no resolution cache, try building it dynamically?
+8		|   - consider caching last known 'good' version of file local declarations - probably a bad idea in case lines changed; however, it can be verified in runtime
+9   |   - if there's no resolution cache, try building it dynamically?
     |   - dropcache tests
     |   - drop `Context` usage in `GTD.Cabal` package by replacing it with direct access
     |   - Cabal support:
-    |     - locally resolved libraries should override `cabal get`
     |     - 'global' Cabal language directives
 		| - undecided:
 		|   - consider supporting projects where: